laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 php artisan volt:install
 ```

-Since we want to leverage Laravel Folio to its fullest, go into VoltServiceProvider and remove the following line:
+Since we want to leverage Laravel Folio to its fullest, go into _app/Providers/VoltServiceProvider.php_ and swap the two items in the array used in the `mount()` method:

 ```diff
 namespace App\Providers;